realworldocaml/book/en/foreign-function-interface.md

 representation rather than the OCaml representation described in [xref](#runtime-memory-layout).

-The conversion between arrays and lists still requires copying the values, and can be expensive for large data structures.
-Notice that you can also convert an array into a `ptr` pointer to the head of buffer, which can be useful if you need to pass the pointer and size arguments separately to a C function.
+As with standard OCaml arrays, the conversion between arrays and lists requires copying the values, which can be expensive for large data structures.
+Notice that you can also convert an array into a `ptr` pointer to the head of the underlying buffer, which can be useful if you need to pass the pointer and size arguments separately to a C function.

 Unions in C are named structures that can be mapped onto the same underlying memory.
 They are also fully supported in Ctypes, but we won't go into more